 How to Move Sub-Zero®* Refrigerators

 Need to move a Sub-Zero refrigerator?
 Our Airsled model 2014 is an ideal Sub-Zero refrigerator mover.
-Here are some simple tricks helpful in moving them safely.
+These simple tips and tricks will help you use our Sub-Zero refrigerator movers more effectively and efficiently.

 Unlike many other refrigerators, some Sub-Zero® appliances do not have frame crossbars in the front and back.
 This means there is nothing solid for the appliance mover to lift.
 Further, there are breakable parts underneath.
 This means that any spacers used between the top of the appliance mover air beams and the bottom of the appliance must be positioned so they won't damage any of the lines, hoses or wires.